SherryKennedy/Earthquake_Leaflet/README.md

    ![3-Data](Images/3-Data.png)

-   The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
+   The USGS provides earthquake data in a number of different formats, updated every few minutes.
 Visited the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page and picked a data set to visualize.
-When one clicks on a data set, for example "All Earthquakes from the Past 7 Days", one will be given a JSON representation of that data.
+Clicked on a data set, for example "All Earthquakes from the Past 7 Days", one will be given a JSON representation of that data.
 Used the URL of this JSON to pull in the data for this visualization.

    ![4-JSON](Images/4-JSON.png)